All Archives

 Memory in Living Wood

-The human hippocampus is mortal.
-When the person dies, the memories die.
-So humans created external memory systems — like the painted krater, or carvings in living trees.
-Aboriginal carved burial trees are the only substrate in this archive that breathes, grows, and eventually disappears, marking the boundary between worlds.
+The hippocampus is mortal.
+When the person dies, the memory dies.
+So humans made external systems — carvings in living trees that grow with the wood, breathe, and eventually disappear.
+The only substrate in this archive that is still alive.

 No. 5